walnut tartine bread

 The whole process happens over 4 days: making leaven on the night of day 1; working the dough on day 2; shaping the loaf on day 3 and baking on the morning of day 4.
 There’s absolutely nothing wrong with baking on day 3, having allowed the loaf to prove a couple of hours in a warm place, but nothing beats fresh bread in the morning, does it?

-The night before baking prepare the leaven: discard all but 1 tbsp. of the starter.
+The night of day 1 prepare the leaven: discard all but 1 tbsp. of the starter.
 Mix it with 200g warm water until dispersed.
 Add the flour, stir it until combined and leave at room temperature for 12 hours.
 It should become bubbly and puffed up.
 To test if it’s ready, scoop a teaspoon of it and see if it floats in a bowl of water.
 If it sinks, let it mature longer.

 For the main dough, mix 125g of the leaven (the rest will become your starter for future baking and can live in the fridge) with 350g warm water in a large bowl; stir to disperse.
 Add the 400g white flour and the 100g wholemeal and mix to a rough dough with your hands or a dough whisk until there is no more dry flour visible.
 Cover the bowl with a damp tea towel and leave to rest for 25-40 minutes at room temperature.